 10. What arrangements are in place for pastoral and welfare support?

-Within the Department, your Supervisor(s), Director of Graduate Studies, Graduate Studies Secretary, Department Administrator, and their teams, are all available to offer support.
+Within the Department, your Supervisor(s), Director of Graduate Studies, Graduate Studies Secretary and Departmental Advisor are all available to offer support.
 Through its weekly coffee event the Joint Consultative Committee for Graduates (JCCG) provides an informal forum for discussion and guidance.
 The JCCG also provides a channel through which graduate students’ views and concerns can be brought to the attention of the Department of Materials Academic Committee.

 The University provides: